MarcoASB/Interactive_Visualization/README.md

 The current data set incldes data on rates of income, obesity, poverty, etc. by state, based on 2014 ACS 1-year estimates.
 MOE stands for "margin of error."
 [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml),

-### Before You Begin

-1. Create a new repository for this project called `D3-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the D3 challenge.
-Use the folder name to correspond to the challenge: **D3_data_journalism**.

-## Your Task

 ### Level 1: D3 Dabbler

 You need to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.